nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 ## Providers

-OAuth providers now need to be imported individually.
+Providers now need to be imported individually.

 ```diff
 - import Provider from "next-auth/providers"